Email Marketing for Bootstrapped Startups: Lean Strategies That Actually Work

 Avoid per-email pricing if you're sending sequences.
 Some platforms look cheap until you realize your 7-email onboarding sequence to 1,000 subscribers costs you 7,000 emails.
 At $0.001 per email, that's $7 for one sequence.
 Sounds small, but it adds up fast when you're running multiple automations.

 Don't pay for features you won't use.
-Enterprise-level segmentation, AI-powered send time optimization, multi-variate testing—these are luxuries, not necessities.
+Enterprise-level segmentation, AI-powered send time optimization, multi-variate testing---these are luxuries, not necessities.
 At your scale, the basics done well beat sophisticated features done poorly.
 You can upgrade when your subscriber count (and revenue) justifies it.
+For a framework on what features actually matter at your stage, see our guide on choosing an email platform for SaaS.

 Consider the integration tax.
 A tool that's $20/month cheaper but requires 8 hours of custom integration work to connect with your product isn't actually cheaper.
 Your time has value.
 Sometimes the "expensive" tool that integrates with one click is the frugal choice.